sooda/rotuli/plan.rst

 * name
 * list of page pointers
-* name is the url slug, title etc by page metadata
+* name is the url slug, title etc by page metadata when each group has a matching page (e.g., categories)